Concentrated animal feeding operation: EPA final rule (2003)

 The 2003 rule also requires CAFOs to submit an annual performance report to the EPA and to develop and implement a comprehensive nutrient management plan (NMP) for handling animal waste.
 Lastly, in an attempt to broaden the scope of regulated facilities, the 2003 rule expanded the number of CAFOs required to apply for NPDES permits by making it mandatory for all CAFOs (not just those who actually discharge pollutants into waters of the United States).
 Many of the provisions of the rule were affected by the Second Circuit's decision issued in Waterkeeper Alliance v.
 EPA.

 Waterkeeper Alliance v.
 EPA (2nd Cir.
 2005)

 Environmental and farm industry groups challenged the 2003 final rule in court, and the Second Circuit Court of Appeals issued a decision in the consolidated case Waterkeeper Alliance, Inc. v.
 EPA, 399 F.3d 486 (2nd Cir.
 2005).
-The Second Circuit's decision reflected a "partial victory" for both environmentalists and industry, as all parties were "unsatisfied to at least some extent" with the court's decision.
+The Second Circuit's decision "reflected partial victory for all of the parties, because the court upheld or did not address significant parts of the regulation".
 The court's decision addressed four main issues with the 2003 final rule promulgated by the EPA: